Fayette County License Hearing Guide

 Hardship/Restricted License in Texas

-Even with a suspended license, you might be able to obtain a hardship license, also known as an Occupational Driver's License (ODL), allowing you to drive for essential purposes.
+Even with a suspended license, you might be eligible for an Occupational Driver's License (ODL) in Texas.
+This restricted license allows you to drive for essential purposes.

-- IID Requirement: Depending on the circumstances of your DUI arrest and your prior record, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL.
+- IID Requirement: The judge may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of the ODL.

 Getting Your License Back